Overview

 }

-4. Error Handling: The tool includes robust error handling to gracefully manage API failures.
+4. Error Handling: The tool includes robust error handling to gracefully manage API failures and provide meaningful error messages.

 Where Galileo Comes In: The tool itself doesn’t directly use Galileo.
 Instead, the main agent.py wraps the tool execution with Galileo’s @log decorator: